Why Romance?

 There are some very serious people who are romantic authors who already do this.
 I commend to you the following sites.
 I shall try to bear my part in the ongoing debate too.
 Always trying not to forget that romance is supposed to be fun, of course.

-http://www.sff.net/people/JenniferCrusie/ an ex Harlequin author who has made it into the mainstream, with comedy romance in small town America.
+http://www.jennycrusie.com/ An ex Harlequin author who has made it into the mainstream, with comedy romance in small town America.
 Her critical writings are as stimulating (if not quite as funny) as her novels.

-http://wwwmcc.murdoch.edu.au/ReadingRoom/4.1/Felski.html thoughts of an academic rather than a romance author, this paper was published in the Australian Journal of Media and Culture Volume 4 No 1.
+http://wwwmcc.murdoch.edu.au/ReadingRoom/4.1/Felski.html Thoughts of an academic rather than a romance author, this paper was published in the Australian Journal of Media and Culture Volume 4 No 1.
 Stimulating stuff about kitsch and sentimentality.
 Touches on characters from literature who have trouble unpacking fantasy from reality, including Emma Bovary and Stephen King's terrifying Annie Wilkes from 'Misery'.